mddesta/Political-Advertisement-in-US/README.md

 ## Background

 Analysis of Political Ads on Facebook to determine trends.
-Built a machine learning tool that was able to differentiate between organic ads in the US and  those run by the Internet Research Agency (Russian troll farm)
+Built a machine learning tool that was able to differentiate between organic ads in the US and  those run by the Internet Research Agency (Russian troll farm).

 ## Technologies